nodejs/node/doc/api/stream.md

 While it is important for all Node.js users to understand how streams work, the `stream` module itself is most useful for developers that are creating new types of stream instances.
-Developer's who are primarily *consuming* stream objects will rarely (if ever) have need to use the `stream` module directly.
+Developers who are primarily *consuming* stream objects will rarely (if ever) have need to use the `stream` module directly.

 ## Organization of this Document